-- Buyer’s market: Pre-approved homebuyers in a less competitive market are in a better position to negotiate on price and seller concessions.
+- Buyer’s market: Pre-approved homebuyers in a less competitive market are better positioned to negotiate on price and seller concessions.

 Differences between Pre-Qualification & Pre-Approval

-A mortgage pre-qualification is a good first step to show you how much you can afford to spend on a home, while also proving that you are a qualified buyer.
-While it does not serve as a commitment from the lender, a mortgage pre-qualification is an important step for homebuyers before they start searching for a home.
+A mortgage pre-qualification is an excellent first step to show you how much you can afford to spend on a home while proving that you are a qualified buyer.
+While it does not serve as a commitment from the lender, a mortgage pre-qualification is essential for homebuyers before they start searching for a home.

-A mortgage pre-approval is a more formal process that is completed by the lender, who assesses the homebuyer’s finances more thoroughly, including their financial documents.
-A mortgage pre-approval puts a homebuyer in the strongest position to buy a home.
+A mortgage pre-approval is a more formal process completed by the lender, who assesses the homebuyer’s finances more thoroughly, including their financial documents.
+A mortgage pre-approval puts a homebuyer in the most vital position to buy a home.